 This is one of many signs that it might be a good time for some strategic thinking and/or planning.
 Strategic work can help your organization think bigger, focus on the long term, engage board and staff, and ultimately increase impact on those you serve.

 There are many indicators that it’s time for strategic planning.
 The following are some of the classic signs:

 Many organizations were launching a strategic planning process—or at least considering it—when COVID struck.
 And it’s easy during a pandemic to get caught in a cycle of firefighting.
 Sure, you must focus on any burning buildings in front of you first.
 But if your organization doesn’t also work on risk-management protocols and fire-prevention systems, you may never get out of that cycle.

 Staff Are Feeling Disconnected or Siloed.

-Has the virtual world been hard on your staff?
-Are they exhausted from the relentless pace of the last 18 months?
+Have the last few years been hard on your staff?
+Are they exhausted from the relentless pace of working in a non-profit?
 Strategic thinking is aspirational work that can infuse new energy and insights into a tired team.
 It’s an excellent way to bring staff to a new level of integrated thinking and acting—so they can see the big picture at 30,000 feet and how they fit in it.